SMACproject/SMAC-IRP/README.md

 ### Getting Started

-Espruino Web IDE expects the (https://github.com/espruino/EspruinoTools)[EspruinoTools] repository to be in `EspruinoWebIDE/EspruinoTools`.
+SMAC Integrated Rapid Prototyping Toolkit expects the (https://github.com/espruino/EspruinoTools)[EspruinoTools] repository to be in `SMAC-IRP/EspruinoTools`.
 If you're using Git, make sure you add it using the command:

 ```
 git submodule add git@github.com:espruino/EspruinoTools.git